ISDuBA/ISDuBA/docs/scripts/README.md

  Software-Engineering: 2024 Intevation GmbH <https://intevation.de>
 -->

-Calling installall.sh will, on a new Ubuntu 24.04 setup:
+Calling installall.sh will, on a fresh Ubuntu 24.04 setup:
  - install git and download the git repository of ISDuBA and then call setup.sh which will
    - install java and go via installgojava.sh
    - install PostgreSQL via installpostgres.sh